Nestor/vanilla-bot/README.md

 ## Using Bot

+First, register your (potential) replies.
+Each reply gets an event name that will be fired like a normal Vanilla event.

 You assign a priority order for possible replies.
 After any event handler sets a reply on Bot, the rest are skipped.
 By setting the reply to `true` you can prevent _any_ reply being made.

 In your `structure()` method, set your replies with their priority level: